 And, since many customers (especially millennial customers) like to solve problems on their own, consider the use of self-service tools like Solvvy (for email support) or Nanorep (for chat), a Frequently Asked Questions page or even a “how to” video on YouTube.

 Jeremy Watkin is the Head of Quality at FCR, an outsource provider of customer service.
-He is also the co-founder and regular contributor to the blog Customer Service Life, where he continues to write about customer service, customer experience, and contact center life.
+He is also the co-founder and regular contributor to the blog Customer Service Life.
 Be sure to connect with him on Twitter at @jtwatkin for more awesome customer service and experience insights.

 “Empathy is not about a statement saying, ‘I’m sorry’ or ‘It’s unfortunate that this happened to you.’
 Empathy is about truly connecting with our customers, creating a human-to-human connection.” – Jeremy Watkin